emilianoyoung/ai/_posts/_archive/2019-12-16-intel-buys-ai-chipmaker-habana-for-2-billion.md

 ---
 category: news
 title: "Intel buys AI chipmaker Habana for $2 billion"
 excerpt: "In July, Habana announced its Gaudi AI training processor, which the Tel Aviv startup promised was capable of beating GPU-based systems by 4x.
-The company has been rumored to be a target for an Intel acquisition for a while now, as Intel looks to get out in front of the AI market.
-The company clearly doesn’t want to repeat past mistakes like ..."
+The company has been rumored to be a target for an Intel acquisition for a while now, as Intel looks to get out ..."
 publishedDateTime: 2019-12-16T21:41:00Z
 sourceUrl: https://ca.news.yahoo.com/intel-buys-ai-chipmaker-habana-150356967.html
 type: article